 When initially setting up your application, Meta starts you in Dev (test) mode with up to 5 numbers.

-If you want to go beyond that and receive texts from arbitrary accounts, you’ll need Meta approval.
-This means that you need a real business - an LLC or a C-Corp.
-You’ll need proof - the official EIN (the ID number of the business), a link to a site that shows the name of the business, and an official Privacy Policy.
-It takes about a week to create an official business, you can do it on a site like Stripe Atlas or Clerky ($25 off).
+If you want to go beyond that and receive texts from outside numbers, you’ll need Meta approval.
+This means submitting proof of a real business, either an LLC or a C-Corp, including the official EIN (the ID number of the business), a site displaying the name of the business, and an official Privacy Policy.
+It takes about a week to create an official business, you can do it on a site like Stripe Atlas or Clerky.

 Important: I spoke with multiple developers who got blocked when following these initial steps.
-At some point in the process, they don’t get a confirmation text.
-I think it has to go to the same number as the WhatsApp business account.
+At some point in the process, they didn't receive a confirmation code.
+If this happens, make sure you're requesting the code with the same number as your WhatsApp business account.

 There are services that offer a number specifically for setting up WhatsApp business.
 Many of these had mixed reviews, Meta seems to be cracking down on some of the numbers.
-I ended up choosing Your Business Number (← referral), which cost $96 for the year, and worked on the first try.
+I ended up using Your Business Number (← referral link) for $96/year.

-There was a slight complication when setting it up when the service didn't allow SMS messages and WhatsApp Business required a text confirmation to set up the account.
-I was able to connect me new business number to my regular phone number and request a call confirmation instead, and I was in!
+The service didn't allow SMS messages, but WhatsApp Business required a text confirmation to set up the account.
+I was able to connect the new business number to my regular phone number and request a call confirmation instead.

-After creating the WhatsApp Business Account with your new phone number, you don't want Meta to classify it as Spam.
-Ask 5-10 people to message the account, and wait at least a week before adding any automations.
+After creating the WhatsApp Business Account with your new phone number, you don't want Meta to tag it as spam.
+Ask 5-10 friends to message the account and wait at least a week before adding any automations.

 Now that you have a WhatsApp Business Account, it's time to register as a Meta Developer.